+44(0)1633 276003 [email protected]

 What Are Google Web Vitals?

 Google’s Core Web Vitals are a small set of key metrics focused on page speed and user experience.
-Check these three impactful metrics first before undertaking deeper optimizations.
+Check these three impactful metrics first before undertaking deeper optimisations.

 Why Should You Care About Them?